BokaiZhu/bokaizhu.github.io/_pages/about.md

   - /about.html
 ---

 I'm currently a postdoctoral researcher at the Ragon Institute at MGH, MIT, and Harvard, supervised by Prof. [Alex Shalek](https://shaleklab.com/).
 Prior to that, I obtained my PhD degree in Microbiology and Immunology from Stanford University, under the supervision of Prof. [Garry Nolan](https://web.stanford.edu/group/nolan/index.html).
-I received my bachelor’s degree in Biology from Cornell University and Zhejiang Univeristy.
+I received my bachelor’s degree in Biology from Cornell University and Zhejiang University.

 Research Interest
 ======